SofiSantoro/PORTAFOLIO/README.md

 I've been learning for about 2 months and this is the result of a hard work and many hours of practice! 💪

-The proyect was made with html an CSS, including responsive design for differents screens types.
+The proyect was made with html an CSS, including responsive design for differents screen types.

 ---

-###Made with ⚒
+### Made with ⚒

 VS CODE